ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

 This rule enforces passing `this` in a `Construct`.
 (This rule applies only to classes that extends `Construct`.)

-When creating AWS CDK resources, passing `this` to the constructor is crucial for maintaining the correct resource hierarchy.
+When creating AWS CDK resources, passing `this` to the `Construct` is crucial for maintaining the correct resource hierarchy.
 Using other values like `scope` can lead to:

 - Incorrect resource hierarchy in the generated CloudFormation template